 The Catholic Inquisition published the book that arguably could be called the most blood-soaked publication in human history.
 Malleus Maleficarum--or The Witches' Hammer--indoctrinated the clergy how to locate, torture, and destroy them. ...During three hundred years of witch hunts, the Church burned at the stake an astounding five million women. (p125)

 Now, nobody wants to defend the Inquisition, but Brown's indictment is a muddle.
 The Malleus Maleficarum was published (not by the Inquisition) in 1487; it was in this era that witch hunts as we know them started.
 Are we really supposed to believe that Europe was chock full of pagans in the fifteenth century?
 What three hundred years is he referring to here?
-Incidentally, the Malleus Maleficarum, while indisputably an influential book, was, according to wikipedia, in fact condemned by the Inquisition in 1490.
+Incidentally, the Malleus Maleficarum, while indisputably an influential book, was, according to

 Also, I'd like to see Brown's source for that five million figure.
 Best bets are either he made it up or got it from a Blue Moon and Stars catalog.